Chapter 3 : Rupture

 Hugo rolled his eyes as she kissed his cheek and disappeared into the hallways.

 “You always say that, Rose.”

-A/N Yes, yes I know this is an insanely long chapter, but I had to get it all out.
-And by it I mean all the back story and whatnot so we can finally get to the good stuff.
+A/N I know this is an insanely long chapter, but I had to get all the backstory out so we can finally get to the good stuff.
 Leave your thoughts!

 Previous Chapter Next Chapter